JokerJohn/PRCV-VSLAM-Challenge-2022/README.md

 <img src="doc/figure/multivehicle.png" alt="multivehicle" style="zoom: 67%;" />

-* This visual [SLAM](https://en.wikipedia.org/wiki/Simultaneous_localization_and_mapping) benchmark is based on the [FusionPortable dataset](https://ram-lab.com/file/site/multi-sensor-dataset), which covers a variety of environments in [The Hong Kong University of Science and Technology](https://hkust.edu.hk) campus by utilizing multiple platforms for data collection.
-It provides a large range of difficult scenarios for Simultaneous Localization and Mapping (SLAM).
-* All these sequences are characterized by structure-less areas and varying illumination conditions to best represent the real-world scenarios and pose great challenges to the SLAM algorithms which were verified in confined lab environments.

 | Sensor                      | Characteristics                            |
 | --------------------------- | ------------------------------------------ |
 | 3D LiDAR (**not provided**) | Ouster OS1-128, 128 channels, 120m range   |